Edit Blog Post

 I think the Incas might be back and this time they have wheelbarrows.
 Huaca Pucllana in Lima, Wari adobe buildings in the centre of town.

-‘faded glory’ about the place and it was a shame we couldn’t spend anymore time there.
+about the place and it was a shame we couldn’t spend anymore time there.

 Still, time for an exciting trip over the Nazca lines, one of the great mysteries of the world, people still don’t really know why they are there but since the desert is so dry around Nazca, if you make a mark in the ground it stays for rather a long time.
 So off to the little airport to catch my Cessna and view this most amazing archaeological phenomenon.
 There is a strange first come, first serve system going on when you go to catch your flight so there was a couple of hours spent waiting to go up.
 By the time it was my turn I’d watched the documentaries being shown in the airport about three times and was well versed in the ways of the Nazca people.
 Time to see it all for myself and so I climbed in to the small six seater plane and braced for take off.

 This was the smallest plane I’d ever been in and I wasn’t disappointed, it was so much fun, like being on a roller coaster, I loved it.
-You can really feel
+You can really feel the twists

 The grounds of our hotel in Nazca, a beautiful little place, wish we could have stayed longer

-the twists and turns and the pilots flew around and it was so bouncy, brilliant.
+and turns and the pilots flew around and it was so bouncy, brilliant.
 Oh yeah, the lines were ok too, quite hard to see some of them and they were a bit smaller than I imagined they would be, but what fun in such a small plane!

 Sadly the flight didn’t last that long and it was time to catch another bus to Arequipa, only ten hours this time, still we did have a game of Bingo although I wasn’t much good at it as my Spanish is a little poor but it was a good distraction from the twists and turns of the cliff coast road, like the Kraken of the deep, my vertigo was awakened from it’s slumber…

 Arequipa is known as the ‘White city’ as many buildings are build from the white volcanic rock ‘Sillar’ which abounds in this volcanic region.
 The main square or ‘Plaza de Armas’ as they all seem to be called in Peru, has a beautiful cathedral and colonnades built of this stone, all in Spanish colonial style.
-The city is 3810m above sea level (get out the Coco tea) and surrounded by some beautiful volcanoes, making you feel
+The city is 3810m above sea level (get out the Coco tea) and surrounded by some beautiful volcanoes, making you feel like you

 This is your Captain speaking...